afroisalreadyinu/distracticide/readme.md

 # Todos

-[ ] Navigating to the page nevertheless
+[ ] Adding and removing URLs

-[ ] Adding and removing things
+[x] Navigating to the page nevertheless